Trackunit/developer-hub/sdk-docs/project-structure.md

 - `marketplace`: Holds all the settings associated with your apps listing on the marketplace.
     - `name`: Well..the name of your app.
     - `description`: Write a small summary of your app here that describes what it does.
 Only supports plain text.
     - `fullDescriptionPath`: The path to a markdown file that explains your app in more detail.
 The file must be stored in the assets folder within the app directory to work.
 The path is relative to that directory.
-This means that for a file apps/my-app/assets/description.md, this parameter should be: description.md
+For a file apps/my-app/assets/description.md, this parameter should be: description.md
     - `logoPath`: Path to an image in the assets folder of the app.
 The image will be shown in the marketplace.
 Example: typing "MyImage.png" here, will show the file "apps/my-app/assets/MyImage.png"
     - `assets`: Assets (images and videos) used for the marketplace.
     - `allowForPackage`: Defines with which subscription packages your app is compatible.
 Take great care when entering this, as your app might bug out (if it went through the approval phase in the first place) if what is stated here does not match reality.